 Hands-on activity with one of your lifting components is recommended for this training.

-Rigging Engineer Review
+Rigging Engineer Review - Available On-Site ONLY

 The Rigging Engineer Review program consists of 24-hours of study designed to give engineers interested in the crane and rigging field a base knowledge and overview of industry standards as they relate to crane and rigging activity, rigging tools used for lifting loads, Load Handling Equipment (LHE) and the process of planning and reviewing crane and rigging activity.
 Participants will view videos of sling fabrication by sling fabricators.
 Participants will have the opportunity to experience a mobile crane operator’s view of an operating crane.
 No successful lift happens without proper planning.
 Discussions and workshops on lift plan writing and review will help the participant to understand the multiple facets and process of a load handling project.